ant-design/ant-design/components/form/index.en-US.md

 ## When to use

-- When you need to create a instance or collect information.
+- When you need to create an instance or collect information.
 - When you need to validate fields in certain rules.

 ## API